How to Choose a Kindergarten in Singapore (2026)

 2. Curriculum Approach

 Most Singapore kindergartens claim to follow the NEL framework.
 But how they implement it matters enormously.
+"NEL-aligned" on a brochure tells you very little about what actually happens in the classroom at 9:30 on a Tuesday morning.

 Key questions to ask: